-Well Water vs City Water and Water Softeners
+Well Water vs City Water And Water Softeners

 While the contaminants are reduced, city water still contains minerals like calcium, magnesium, iron and sometimes sulfur, which make the water hard.
 Hard water sometimes tastes, looks or smells odd, and it can negatively affect cleaning your dishes, laundry, hair and skin.
-When hard water and soap reacts, suds are not formed fully and may not be rinsed off completely.
-This problem is what causes water spots on dishes, dry skin and hair, and clothes to fade quickly.
+When hard water and soap react, suds are not formed fully and may not be rinsed off completely.
+This problem is what causes water spots on dishes, dry skin and hair and faded clothing.

 With a private well, your water comes directly out of the ground.
 The groundwater is naturally filtered through the earth’s surface as it runs into your well, but it also picks up minerals and contaminants along the way.
 As your water runs through the ground, it can potentially interact with dangerous contaminants like pesticides and fertilizers.

-Water Softener for Well Water and City Water
+Water Softener For Well Water And City Water

 We understand everyone’s water situation is different, which is why we offer free water testing to ensure we help you pick the right system to fit your needs.
 Knowing exactly what’s in your water will guarantee the system you pick will take care of all your hard water problems.
 Contact us today for your free water assessment, and get started on transforming your home’s water supply for the better!